vberlier/narwhal/README.md

 ## Contributing

 Contributions are welcome.
-Feel free to open an issue if you're having troubles or if you want to suggest some improvements.
+Feel free to open issues and suggest improvements.

-The test suite for Narwhal is built with Narwhal.
+The test suite is built with Narwhal itself.
 You can run it with `make test`.
 You can set the `DEBUG` variable to `1` to compile the test executable with AddressSanitizer enabled.

 ```bash
 $ make test DEBUG=1